Nicolás Lodeiro: Senior

-His senior international debut for Uruguay came against Costa Rica, in the CONCACAF-CONMEBOL 2010 World Cup Play-Off.
+Lodeiro's senior international debut for Uruguay came against Costa Rica, in the CONCACAF-CONMEBOL 2010 World Cup Play-Off.
 He played both legs of the play-off and, in the second leg at home, was named player of the match for Uruguay.

 Lodeiro played for Uruguay in the 2010 FIFA World Cup finals and, in Uruguay's opening match against France, was the first player to receive a red card at the tournament.

 Lodeiro scored his first international goal on 23 June 2011, in a 3–0 friendly home win over Estonia.
 He was a member of the Uruguay national team that won the 2011 Copa América in Argentina.

-He was part of Uruguay's team at the 2012 Summer Olympics.
+Lodeiro was part of Uruguay's team at the 2012 Summer Olympics.

 Lodeiro took part at the 2013 FIFA Confederations Cup in Brazil, where Uruguay finished in fourth place.
 During the tournament, he scored in an 8–0 win over Tahiti on 23 June, in Uruguay's final group match.

 Lodeiro was a member of the Uruguay national team that participated in the 2014 FIFA World Cup in Brazil.
 He started two matches and came in as a substitute in a third.

 In May 2015, Lodeiro was included by manager Oscar Tabárez in the final 23-man Uruguay squad for the upcoming Copa América.

 Lodeiro was a member of the Uruguay national team that participated in the 2016 Copa América Centenario in the United States.
 Lodeiro started two matches and came in as a substitute in a third, acquiring one assist in total.

 In May 2018, he was named in Uruguay's provisional 26-man squad for the 2018 FIFA World Cup in Russia; he missed out on the final 23-man squad for the tournament, however.

 In March 2019, Lodeiro was included in the final 23-man Uruguay squad for the 2019 Copa América in Brazil.
 On 16 June, he scored the first goal in a 4–0 win over Ecuador in the team's opening group match of the tournament; this was Uruguay's 400th goal in the competition.
 Uruguay were eliminated by Peru in the quarter-finals of the tournament on 29 June, as a result of a 5–4 penalty shoot-out defeat, following a 0–0 draw after regulation time; Lodeiro did not appear during the match, however, and remained on the bench.